Do West Highland Terriers Shed

 3. Professional Grooming: Consider professional grooming every 6-8 weeks.
 A professional groomer has the expertise and tools to effectively remove dead hair, trim the coat, and prevent matting.
 They can also identify any potential skin or coat problems early on.

 5. Diet and Supplements: Ensure your Westie eats a high-quality diet formulated for their age and activity level.
 Supplements like fish oil can improve coat health and reduce shedding.
-Always consult your veterinarian before adding any supplements to your dog's diet.
+Always consult your veterinarian before adding any supplements to your dog's diet That's the part that actually makes a difference..

 Debunking Common Myths About Westie Shedding